Installing a ventilation system to your home can keep indoor air from being stagnant and balance humidity levels.

 How Indoor Air Quality Affects Your Health

-VOCs can be released by items in your home, such as building materials, flooring or furniture.
+VOCs can be expelled by things in your home, such as building materials, flooring or furniture.
 They can also be located in various air fresheners and scented candles.
-Heightened VOCs can lead to respiratory irritation, headaches and dizziness, among other problems.
+Increased VOCs can lead to respiratory irritation, headaches and dizziness, among other issues.

-Many scientific studies have found respiratory diseases, asthma and other health conditions are due to inferior indoor air quality.
-Allergies can also be triggered by indoor air quality problems.
+Many scientific studies have found respiratory diseases, asthma and other health problems are due to bad indoor air quality.
+Allergies can also be aggravated by indoor air quality problems.

 10 Signs Your Home has Poor Indoor Air Quality